A Characterization of Circle Graphs in Terms of Total Unimodularity: Introduction

 Recall that a matroid $M$ is \emph{regular} if it satisfies any of these equivalent conditions.
 (See, e.g., \cite{Oxley/MatroidBook-2nd}.) \begin{enumerate}[label=(\alph*)] \item $M$ is representable over $GF(2)$ and some field of characteristic $\neq 2$.

 \item $M$ is representable over all fields.

-\item $M$ is represented over $\mathbb R$ by a matrix of integers $U$ which is \emph{totally unimodular}, i.e., every square submatrix of $U$ has determinant in the set $\{-1,0,1\}$. \end{enumerate}
+\item $M$ is represented over $\mathbb R$ by a matrix of integers $U$ which is \emph{totally unimodular}, i.e., every square submatrix of $U$ has determinant in the set $\{-1,0,1\}$. \end{enumerate} The smallest non-regular binary matroids are the Fano matroid $F_7$ and its dual $F_7^*$, represented by the $GF(2)$-matrices $(I_3 \enskip A)$ and $(I_4 \enskip A^T)$ respectively, where $I_3$ and $I_4$ are the identity matrices of dimensions $3$ and $4$ and

 At first glance the theory of regular matroids does not seem to be relevant to isotropic matroids.
-For instance, the standard binary matrix representation of $F_7$ is a submatrix of $\mathrm{IAS}(K_3)$.
+For instance, the above representation of $F_7$ is a submatrix of $\mathrm{IAS}(K_3)$, and so the isotropic matroid of $K_3$ is not regular.
 The next result from \cite{BT/IsotropicMatIV} shows however that the multimatroids associated with circle graphs have some special properties reminiscent of regular matroids.
+We recall the definition of a circle graph in Section~\ref{sec:cycle_matrices}.
+Recall that $\mathcal{Z}_3(G)$ is, by definition, representable over $GF(2)$.

 \begin{theorem}[\cite{BT/IsotropicMatIV}] These properties of a simple graph $G$ are equivalent. \begin{enumerate} \item $G$ is a circle graph.